kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECKS.md

 ### External Checks

-External checks (`khchecks`) are pods spun up to run any Kuberhealthy check image the user specifies.
-Images are specified in a `khcheck` like this:
+External checks are configured using `khcheck` custom resources.
+These `khchecks` can create pods from any Kuberhealthy check image the user specifies.
+Pods are created in the namespace that their `khcheck` was placed into.
+A list of pre-made checks that you can easily enable are listed [here](docs/EXTERNAL_CHECKS_REGISTRY.md).
+To learn how to write your own checks of any kind,

+### `khcheck` Anatomy

+A `khcheck` like this:

 ```yaml
 apiVersion: comcast.github.io/v1